chaozhongyinxiang/chaozhongyinxiang.github.io/_portfolio/portfolio-3.md

 ![workflow](https://chaozhongyinxiang.github.io/images/aiqc_data.png)
 <br/>
 <br/>
 A three-class classifier using Random Forest model was trained using the data.
 Besides the two classes of "True" and "Artifact", a variant could also be labeled as "Uncertain" to reflect the confidence of the classification for clinical assurnace.
-The best performing model was then evaluated and benchmarked using the test set.
+An "Uncertain" variant would require further manual inspection to determine its validity.
 <br/>
 <br/>
 ![workflow](https://chaozhongyinxiang.github.io/images/aiqc_class.png)
 <br/>
 <br/>
+The best performing model was then evaluated and benchmarked using the test set.
+Over 96% of the SNVs received a definitive label while only 3.4% of the SNVs were labeled as "Uncertain".
+None of the TP SNVs were misclassified as sequencing artifacts or *vice versa*.
+Implementing the computational model in the clinical workflow has resulted in improved quality and efficiency.